 Menstrual Irregularities & Amenorrhea In Female Athletes Reducing Body Fat

-In response to several requests, in 2007 I started writing an article on menstrual irregularities and amenorrhea in women who were able to achieve a high degree of muscularity by significantly reducing their body fat.
+In response to several requests, in 2007 I started writing an article on menstrual irregularities and amenorrhea in women who were able to achieve a high degree of muscularity and muscle definition by significantly reducing their body fat.
 At the time it was my experience working with female athletes that problems with their menstrual cycles were often an issue, and that there wasn’t that much in the way of literature that addressed the issues they were facing.
 There is sadly, mountains of male centric information with regards to getting into shape but even the magazines designed for women don’t always address certain topics.
 Perhaps it is a matter of certain health issues being almost taboo in our culture, but nonetheless, they do need to be addressed.
 I started this article relying on my own experience training women and getting them into contest level shape, and my experience with traditional Eastern medicine, however the more I wrote, the more I realized that my observations were still very limited, even though I trained a good number of women over the years.
 One of the problems with studies or observations of any kind is what is known as sampling error- which occurs when the number of subjects used to observe any particular effect or attribute is too small to represent a consistent aspect of the entire population.
 Think about getting some of your friends together and asking them all if they ever get headaches.
 If you have 10 friends and they all work in really high stress jobs and four of them say that they regularly get headaches, it would be erroneous to extrapolate that data to say that 40% of the population regularly gets headaches- the number is simply too small to represent the numerous variables of the general population.
 That being said, in my quest for a bit more universality, I put out a call to female physique competitors, fitness models and athletes to write in and share their experiences before I made any generalizations.
 It took two years to get over 50 detailed responses from mostly natural athletes and their coaches and the information collected was invaluable.
 Without their input I would not have been able to write this piece (which I finished originally in 2009) and I dedicate this updated version to each and every athlete and coach who was kind enough to share their experiences and I hope that it helps give some insight into the menstrual changes that can occur for female athletes.

 Many women will have irregular or absent periods when subjecting themselves to the conventional methods of body fat reduction; usually high intensity resistance training coupled with extensive aerobic exercise and severely calorically restricted diets.
 Many competing in drug tested contest also employ over the counter fat burners, while many competing in non-tested events resort to prescription only thyroid medications, clenbuterol, anabolic steroids and diuretics.
 Whether using drugs or not many find themselves with irregular if not completely absent periods while training and dieting for their event.
 Lack of menstrual cycle is called amenorrhea.